 The discount, once applied, is for the lifetime of your policy with Liberty Mutual.

 Can You Drive Safe for 90 Days with the RightTrack Device and Resume Normal Habits after?

 Technically, yes.
 However, the discounts you receive on your policy will be canceled if you have an accident, multiple claims, or multiple citations.
 As with any insurance company, when you file a collision or comprehensive claim, your insurance premium may go up.

 Liberty Mutual does offer accident forgiveness on the first accident while holding a policy, but after that, most policyholders report an increase in their premium.
 The discount still applies to your increased premium, but you may no longer save as much.

 Therefore, drive as you would usually drive, and hopefully show that you are a safe, excellent driver to Liberty Mutual.
 Also, it is not advised that you take any long road trips or vacations, as the extra miles do count toward your discount.
 So, wait for a 90-day period that you will be home, driving your usual hours, and remain cautious as you do so.

 Most policyholders that have used the RightTrack program do have positive feedback about it, but not many received the full 30 percent.
+This is the most common of the Liberty Mutual RightTrack complaints.
 Instead, most saved on average 10 to 15 percent on the life of their policy, which is not a bad discount either.

-Liberty Mutual lets drivers combine the savings from RightTrack with other discounts – saving them even more.
+Liberty Mutual lets drivers combine the savings from the RightTrack device with other Liberty Mutual discounts – saving them even more.

 Most policyholders have no complaints about the program.
-However, if you do not like using a chip on your vehicle and having your personal data tracked and used, then you may want to avoid this program.
-If, however, you would like to save up to 30 percent off your insurance premium, then using the tracker for 90 days is all it takes and you could save a few hundred per year depending on your current premium.
+However, if you do not like using a tracking device on your vehicle and having your personal data tracked and used, then you may want to avoid this program.
+If, however, you would like to save up to 30 percent off your insurance premium, then using the tracker for 90 days is all it takes, and you could save a few hundred per year depending on your current premium.